mojorero/cars-rest-api/Readme.md

 This API specification has been used to generate a server stub.
-The interface CarsApiDelegate contains the API contract, which is then implemented in the backend, in this class ```com.clevershuttle.cars.api.CarsApiImpl```.
+The interface CarsApiDelegate contains the API contract, which is then implemented in the backend, in this class ```CarsApiImpl```.

 ## Sample car in JSON